Period drama hotties coming in 2022

 There really is a lot of brooding in period dramas, isn’t there?
 We’re not mad about it.
 BBC’s 2004 adaptation of North and South certainly had a lot of it, with John Thornton darkly yearning for Margaret Hale through dramatic scenes of spiralling cotton particles.
 Not sure why that’s so sexy, but it is.
 Perhaps it’s the knowledge of his secret heart of gold, soon to be brought to light.
 Then there’s that ending scene where they meet at the train station, and entwine hands as they realise their feelings are mutual, where he gently cradles her face like he can’t believe his luck… Sorry, were we saying something?

 It has to include Colin, doesn’t it?
-Although the famous lake scene from BBC’s 1995 adaptation of Pride and Prejudice doesn’t quite stand up to more modern explorations of the female gaze, it was nonetheless an absolute breakthrough moment.
+Although the famous lake scene from BBC’s 1995 adaptation of Pride and Prejudice doesn’t quite stand up to more modern explorations of the female gaze, you can’t deny it was an absolute breakthrough moment.
 The delicious shock of Mr. Darcy removing his tight cravat and plunging into water, clothed in a loose white shirt, was enough to single-handedly propel Colin Firth to heart-throb stardom.
 Combine the dripping Mr. Darcy with the flustered Elizabeth (who doesn’t quite know where to look), and the wonderful awkwardness of him inquiring after her parents, and you have a winner.